-Troop G currently has 33 NASI certified State Troopers trained to perform commercial vehicle roadside inspections and traffic enforcement of CMVs and vehicles in the vicinity of CMVs.
-This is a reduction of six (6) Troopers since last year.
+Troop G currently has 42 NASI certified State Troopers trained to perform commercial vehicle roadside inspections and traffic enforcement of CMVs and vehicles in the vicinity of CMVs.
+Five (5) troopers recently completed NASI A & B and are currently working on their certifications.
+Once complete, Troop G will have 47 motor carrier certified Troopers.